xwp/stream/contributing.md

 We use npm as the canonical task runner for the project.
 The following commands are available:

+- `npm run start` to start the project's Docker containers.
+- `npm run stop` to stop the project's Docker containers.
+- `npm run stop-all` to stop _all_ Docker containers.
 - `npm run build` to build the plugin JS and CSS files.
 - `npm run lint` to check JS and PHP files for syntax and style issues.
 - `npm run deploy` to deploy the plugin to the WordPress.org repository.
 - `npm run cli -- wp info` where `wp info` is the CLI command to run inside the WordPress container.
 For example, use `npm run cli -- ls -lah` to list all files in the root of the WordPress installation.
 - `npm run test` to run PHPunit tests inside the WordPress container.